edwindj/hunspell.nl/README.md

 sudo apt-get install hunspell-nl
 ```

-which provides also (soft) links for "nl-NL" and "nl-BE", all linking to "nl.dic"/
+which provides also (soft) links for "nl-NL" and "nl-BE", all linking to "nl.dic"